-By providing exceptional guides for the Eco-Tourism industry, the Ulovane Team hope to increase the ethics, professionalism and excellence of guides to ensure guests receive a life-changing guided experience.
-It is important to us to encourage you the learner, not only to be exceptional guides, but also exceptional earth ambassadors and good people.
+By providing exceptional guides for the Eco-Tourism industry, the Ulovane Team hopes to increase the ethics, professionalism, and excellence of guides to ensure guests receive a life-changing guided experience.
+It is important for us to encourage you the learner, not only to be exceptional guides, but also exceptional earth ambassadors and good people.
 We take a personal interest in each and every student and enjoy sharing our passion and dedication with them.

-The Ulovane Team are dedicated to the ongoing development of ethical, knowledgeable and passionate guides for the guiding industry.
+The Ulovane Team is dedicated to the ongoing development of ethical, knowledgeable, and passionate guides for the guiding industry.

 Click here to Meet the Team.